vulkano-rs/vulkano-www/content/guide/introduction/introduction.md

 ## Setup

-You will first need to setup some external dependencies as documented in the [Vulkano readme](https://github.com/vulkano-rs/vulkano/blob/master/README.md#setup).
+You will first need to set up some external dependencies as documented in the [Vulkano readme](https://github.com/vulkano-rs/vulkano/blob/master/README.md#setup).

 As with all Rust libraries, add this entry in your Cargo.toml: